Release Date:2024/09/03

 • Riveting

-CAE analysis for Crimping enables you to predict the deformation behaviors of several materials and clamping force after crimping.
-It allows you to prevent possible defects through the processes ahead by setting the proper thickness of the materials, clearance, and crimp.
-So, you can reduce the production costs of components.
+CAE analysis for crimping enables you to predict the deformation behaviors of multiple materials and the clamping force after crimping.
+By setting the proper material thickness, clearance, and crimp shape, you can prevent potential defects in subsequent processes and reduce component production costs.

 Now, we will introduce you examples of simulations using the CAE software DEFORM.